Second Assistant Directors

 What information goes on a call sheet?

-Call sheets include shooting schedule, cast calls, crew calls, location addresses, parking information, department notes, weather forecasts, safety information, and special instructions.
-In Germany, call sheets include Arbeitszeitgesetz turnaround compliance notes and ver.di meal penalty tracking.
+Here is what that looks like on the ground.
+Call sheets have shooting schedule, cast calls, crew calls, location addresses, parking info, department notes, weather forecasts, safety info, and special instructions.
+In Germany, call sheets have Arbeitszeitgesetz turnaround compliance notes and ver.di meal penalty tracking.

 Can you handle large background calls?

-Yes, our 2nd ADs are experienced with large crowd scenes across German productions — from historical sequences at Babelsberg to street scenes in Berlin and Munich.
-They coordinate with established German extras agencies and manage efficient check-in and wardrobe logistics.
+Here is how the picture comes together.
+Yes, our 2nd ADs are skilled with large crowd scenes across German shoots — from historical sequences at Babelsberg to street scenes in Berlin and Munich.
+They set up with set up German extras agencies and manage efficient check-in and wardrobe logistics.

 What production reports do 2nd ADs complete?

-2nd ADs complete daily production reports documenting scenes shot, cast work times, background numbers, hours worked, and any incidents.
-These reports are essential for production tracking and DFFF/regional fund compliance documentation.
+2nd ADs complete daily production reports logging scenes shot, cast work times, background numbers, hours worked, and any incidents.
+These reports are key for production tracking and DFFF/regional fund compliance records.

 Do your 2nd ADs speak English?

-Yes, our German 2nd ADs are fluent in both German and English — essential for the international co-productions that regularly shoot in Germany.
-They communicate clearly with Hollywood crews while coordinating with local departments and ver.di union representatives.
+Yes, our German 2nd ADs are fluent in both German and English — key for the global co-productions that often shoot in Germany.
+They communicate clearly with Hollywood crews while setting up with local departments and ver.di union representatives.

 Related Services